 Which VPN to use in China?

-The best VPNs for China include ExpressVPN, NordVPN, Surfshark, and PIA VPN.
-Although, some less reliable choices include VyprVPN and Astrill, both of which are more expensive than the three VPNs we mentioned.
+The best VPNs for China include NordVPN, ExpressVPN, Surfshark, and PIA VPN.
+However, some less reliable choices include VyprVPN and Astrill, both of which are more expensive than the three VPNs we mentioned.

 How do I get a VPN in China?